-- 3-4 tablespoons coconut oil (keep it solid, so it crumbles)
+- 3-4 tablespoons coconut oil solid, so it crumbles

 - Pinch sea salt

-- Poke holes in the sweet potatoes with a fork and place on a parchment or foil-lined baking sheet.
+Poke holes in the sweet potatoes with a fork and place on a parchment or foil-lined baking sheet.
 Bake for 1 hour, or until fork tender.
 Allow to cool slightly then peel the skin off the sweet potatoes.
-(If you prefer to steam the potatoes instead of roasting them, use this method.)

-- Grease an 8×8 baking dish with coconut oil (or grass-fed butter or ghee) and pour sweet potato mixture into the dish.
+Grease an 8x8 baking dish with coconut oil (or grass-fed butter or ghee) and pour sweet potato mixture into the dish.

-- Sprinkle pecan mixture on top of sweet potatoes and bake for 18-20 minutes or until the topping is lightly browned.
+Sprinkle pecan mixture on top of sweet potatoes and bake for 18-20 minutes or until the topping is lightly browned.
+Serve warm.